 Location: Mount Berry, GA

-This University was founded in 1902.
+This college was founded in 1902.
 There are many programs available through the Outdoor Recreation Department.
-Students can rent outdoor gear, or even reserve a campsite.
-It is also the world’s largest campus, with 27,000 acres of land.
-Biking and rock climbing classes are available.
-The school is close to Little River Canyon National Reserve, Talladega National Forest, and the Chattahoochee National Forest.
+Students can rent outdoor gear, or even reserve a campsite on the world’s largest campus, with 27,000 acres that include 40 miles of hiking/biking and more than 15 miles of horseback riding trails.
+Mountain biking and rock climbing programs are available.
+The school is also close to Little River Canyon National Reserve, Talladega National Forest, and the Chattahoochee National Forest.